level: AA

 1.2.4 Captions (Live)

-Live videos that include audio should be captioned.
+Live videos that include audio must be captioned.

 1.2.5 Audio Description (Pre-recorded)

-Actions, descriptions, and other important non-audio content in videos should be described in captions or a separate audio track.
+Actions, descriptions, and other important non-audio content in videos must be described in captions or a separate audio track.

 1.3.4 Orientation